DavitGvagvalia/AR-ghost-catcher/README.md

 - `silly-ghost/` - Ghost 3D model ✅ **READY**
 - Add your custom models in folders (GLB/GLTF format)

-### 3. Add Sound Effects (Optional)
+### 3. Sound Effects Ready ✅

-To add sound effects, uncomment the audio elements in `index.html` and add your audio files:
+Your sound effects are already set up:
-- `sounds/interaction.mp3` - Sound when models are interacted with
+- `sounds/interaction.mp3` - Sound when models are interacted with ✅ **READY**
-- `sounds/ambient.mp3` - Background ambient sound
+- Audio is enabled and will play when you interact with 3D models

 ### 4. Deploy to Netlify